Tsung-Ping/Chord-Jazzification/README.md

    The pre-trained models are saved in the directories: `coloring_model`, `voicing_model` <br />
    The jazzifications of the JAAH dataset are saved in the directory: `JAAH_inference`

+4. The implementations of the models are in `chord_jazzification_models.py`